 So I went into that research rabbit hole for answers, and do you know what I found?

-No really, half the articles I found were exploring the opinion that many felt aliens were responsible for this map data.
+No really, half the articles I found cited that many felt aliens were responsible for this map data.
 Whether or not Piri Reis’ World Map was depicting Antarctica or not, there has to be a more plausible explanation for accurate mapping of distant coastlines than aliens.
 Therefore I settled on the 15th Century (1401 – 1500) as the time period to draw my resources from.